Code Of Ethics

-- Not to use for their own research, work reported in unpublished or submitted articles.
+- Avoid the use of work reported in unpublished or submitted articles for their own research.

-- To not use referees which an author has requested are not to be consulted.
+- Avoid the use of reviewers whom an author has requested not to be consulted.

-- To ensure the confidentiality of referees; adjudication and appeal referees.
+- To ensure the confidentiality of reviewers, adjudication and appeal reviewers.